chuckbeasley/GraphLib/GraphLib/README.md

 # GraphLib

 GraphLib is a C# library for creating, manipulating, and analyzing directed graphs.
-It provides a flexible API for working with vertices and edges, and includes algorithms for traversal, sorting, and centrality calculations.
+It provides a flexible API for working with vertices and edges, and includes algorithms for traversal, sorting, shortest paths, spanning trees, and centrality calculations.

 ## Features

-- Add and remove vertices and edges
+- Add and remove vertices (by index or Guid) and edges (by index, Guid, or Vertex)
 - Support for custom vertex data
 - Adjacency matrix representation
 - Topological sort
 - Depth-first search (DFS)
 - Breadth-first search (BFS)
-- Minimum spanning tree (MST) traversal
+- Minimum spanning tree traversal
-- Shortest path calculation (Dijkstra-like)
+- Shortest path calculation (Dijkstra-like, by index or Guid)
-- Centrality and density metrics (degree, closeness, betweenness, eigenvector)
+- Centrality metrics: degree, degree centrality, closeness, betweenness, eigenvector
-- Utility methods for graph analysis
+- Density calculation
+- Utility methods: clear graph, check connectivity, show vertex label, check if graph is empty

 ## Getting Started